zulip/zulip/docs/prod-maintain-secure-upgrade.md

-# Maintaining and upgrading Zulip in production
+# Securing, maintaining, and upgrading

 This page covers topics that will help you maintain a healthy, up-to-date, and secure Zulip installation, including: